Gamma-rays and neutrinos from supernovae of Type Ib/c with late time emission: Temporal evolution and energy distribution of neutrino and gamma-ray signals

-The gamma-ray fluxes in the left panel of Fig.~\ref{fig:fluxes} include absorption effects.
+The gamma-ray fluxes in the top left panel of Fig.~\ref{fig:fluxes} include absorption effects.
 In order to estimate the amount of absorption, the average energy and luminosity of thermal photons are assumed to be $0.05$ eV and $5\times 10^{40}~\rm erg/s$ \citep[][]{Brethauer:2020bmy,Margutti:2016wyh}.
 The gamma-ray fluxes show dips of different sizes due to pair production losses on the ambient thermal photons.
 The dips have different sizes as the optical depth $\tau_{loss}^{\rm S}(E_{\gamma}^{\prime},r)$ falls with the radius \citep{2022JCAP...08..011S}; this implies that the gamma-rays produced at larger radii have smaller attenuation.
 However, the attenuation during propagation due to the EBL is not significant since SN 2014C is at $14.7$~Mpc \citep[][]{2022JCAP...08..011S}; therefore we neglect this effect.

-Figure~\ref{fig:fluxes} also shows the flux averaged over $2000$ days for Model A, B1, and B2 (see black dotted, dashed, and dot-dashed curves).
+The bottom panel of Figure~\ref{fig:fluxes} shows the fluxes averaged over $2000$ days for Model A, B1, and B2 (medium thick, thinnest and thickest, respectively).
 It is important to note that the fluxes for Model B depend on the CSM asymmetry factor $f$.
 The spectral shape remains the same for different $f$, but the normalization changes.
 For example, if we increase $f$ to 1, the time-averaged flux of Model B1 would be larger than the ones of the other CSM models.
-Note that the time-averaged fluxes of gamma-rays and neutrinos (black dashed curve) are smaller than the maximum fluxes (at $2000$ days) by a few factors.
+Note that the time-averaged fluxes of gamma-rays and neutrinos (black curves) are smaller than the maximum fluxes (at $2000$ days) by a few factors.
 Hence, in the following, we consider the time-averaged fluxes to be conservative estimates of the detection prospects of SN 2014C-like events.